kyma-project/btp-manager/operator/README.md

 # btp-manager
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+BTP Manager is an operator for [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator) based on [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
+It extends Kubernetes API by providing [BtpOperator](https://github.com/kyma-project/btp-manager/blob/main/operator/config/crd/bases/operator.kyma-project.io_btpoperators.yaml) CRD which allows to manage SAP BTP Service Operator resource through CR.

 ## Getting Started
-You’ll need a Kubernetes cluster to run against.
+You need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+> **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster
 1. Install Instances of Custom Resources: